Driving license in the Philippines

+A driving license in the Philippines is required before a person is allowed to drive a motor vehicle in the Philippines.
+It is issued by the Land Transportation Office (LTO) and is mandated by the Land Transportation and Traffic Code (Republic Act No. 4136) passed on June 20, 1964.

-Driver's license in the Philippines consists of three types.
-These are student permit, non-professional, and professional.
+There are three types of driving licenses: student permit, non-professional, and professional.
 The minimum age for driving in the Philippines is 16 years old, provided that the driver has applied for a student permit and is accompanied by a duly licensed person, whether professional or non-professional.
 An applicant can only apply for a non-professional driver's license one month after acquiring a student permit.
 An applicant needs to have a non-professional driver's license for six months to be eligible for a professional driver's license.
-An applicant must pass both the Land Transportation Office written exam and a driving exam.
+An applicant must pass both a written exam and a driving exam.
 If the applicant fails the tests, the applicant must wait for a month before being able to take the tests again.

 Restriction codes

 Drivers are assigned a restriction code that designates which type of vehicle they can operate.
 Restriction codes are based on the kind of vehicle and their gross vehicle weight.
 A new restriction code system which is similar to the European and United Kingdom version is now in use since January of 2021.
-A driver approved of driving a manual transmission(MT) vehicle is allowed to also drive automatic, whereas those approved for automatic transmission (AT) can not drive manual.
+A driver approved of driving a manual transmission (MT) vehicle is allowed to also drive automatic, whereas those approved for automatic transmission (AT) can not drive manual.